Chrissy Metz Before ‘This Is Us’: Actress Faced Health Scare And Depression

 People shared that it was a health scare Chrissy faced on her 30th birthday that left her determined to change her ways.
 Just prior to her party, planned by her now ex-husband, Chrissy began experiencing heart palpitations.
 Metz says she was terrified.
 Chrissy said, “I’m like, What is this?
 Am I dying?
 What’s happening?
 It was really scary — really, really, really scary.”

 Chrissy went to the hospital instead of her birthday party where doctors confirmed Metz was having a panic attack.
 They warned her she needed to lose weight.
-It was huge eye opener for Chrissy and she became determined to get her life on track.
+It was a huge eye opener for Chrissy and she became determined to get her life on track.
 Metz made a vow to herself that she would no longer allow the opinions of others to take away her self worth.

-Not only was Chrissy making positive mental changes, she was making physical ones too.
+Not only was Chrissy making positive mental changes, but she was making physical ones too.
 Metz said, “I was so gung ho, I lost 100 lbs. in less than five months.
 All I did was eat a 2,000-calorie diet and walk 20 minutes a day.”

 Chrissy says she has managed to keep most of that weight off and is now looking towards the future and her goals to lose more weight alongside her character Kate.
 While she doesn’t have a particular size or weight in mind, she is determined to let the way she feels when she looks at herself set that goal.